cysouw/diathesis/text/c05_preverbs.md

 ### [ PN | NA ] Preverb reversed conversive + reflexive loss

-With the addition of the prefix, these verbs lose their reflexive pronoun [@Next].
+With the addition of the prefix, these verbs lose their reflexive pronoun [@next].
 So, there is both a 'reversed' passive and a 'reversed' reflexive marking in these diatheses.
-Note that the causer of the transitive is expressed as a governed preposition [@Next b].
+Note that the causer of the transitive is expressed as a governed preposition [@next b].

 :::ex
 a.
 Ich schäme mich für meine Taten.